Sweden–United States relations

-The relations between Sweden and the United States reach back to the days of the American Revolutionary War.
+The relations between the United States of America and the Kingdom of Sweden reach back to the days of the American Revolutionary War.
 The Kingdom of Sweden was the first country not formally engaged in the conflict (although around a hundred Swedish volunteers partook on the side of the Patriots) to recognize the United States before the Treaty of Paris.
 The Treaty of Amity and Commerce was signed subsequently in 1783 between Benjamin Franklin and Swedish representative Gustaf Philip Creutz.

-In the 1800s, relations were largely cordial.
+In the 19th century, relations were largely cordial.
 Masses of Swedes emigrated to the United States from the 1840s–1920s, estimated at around a quarter of the Swedish population.
 The immigrants were eager for the promise of opportunity and land; many settled in the American Midwest.
 The result was a substantial Swedish American population.
 In the 20th century, the countries were fellow democracies (with the end of the Swedish monarchy's power after World War I) and maintained cordial if distant relations.
 Sweden maintained official neutrality but supplied nearby Nazi Germany during World War II, causing some tension with the Allies.